Maxvelx/Maxvelx/README.md

 - 👋 Hi, I’m @Maxvelx
 - 👀 I’m develop projects on Vue 3 and Laravel.
-- 🌱 I’m currently develop my portfolio site and more some projects.
+- 🤝 I’m looking to collaborate on any project where i can help.
-- 💞️ I’m looking to collaborate on any project where i can help.
+- 🌐 My portfolio is here: http://maxvel.pp.ua/.
 - 📫 How to reach me: Email: maxvel463@gmail.com